 The small medieval half-timbered town of Stolberg is romantically nestled in four narrow valleys at an elevation of 300 to 350 m above sea level in the southern Harz Mountains.
 Situated on the scenic route of the German Half-Timbered Houses Route, the birthplace of Thomas Müntzer and Countess Juliana - ancestress of the Dutch royal family - is surrounded by beautiful countryside and has a cohesive townscape consisting of more than 380 half-timbered houses dating back four centuries.
 Since 1993 it has held the title of " Historic European City" and maintains numerous friendly contacts with various European cities.

-High above the town on top of a rocky spur is the symbol of the town, Stolberg Castle.
-It served as a residence for Counts and Princes of Stolberg from 1201 - 1945.
-Today, the castle is open as a museum, where you can admire the impressive history in the restored rooms of the building.
+Stolberg Castle towers high above the town on a mountain spur.
+As the town's landmark, it served as the residence of the counts and princes of Stolberg from 1201 to 1945.
+Nowadays the castle is open to visitors as a museum and presents its impressive history in the restored rooms of the building.

-For swimming and relaxation the leisure pool Thyragrotte is an idea starting point.
-With various water attractions, a giant water slide, an outdoor slide, whirlpool and a spacious sauna world, ensure there is something for everyone here.
+For those seeking water fun and relaxation, the Thyragrotte leisure pool in Stolberg is the ideal place to go.
+With various water attractions, a wide water slide and an outdoor slide, the whirlpool and a spacious sauna area, there is something for everyone.